rbc-wm-lab/ML-Full-Stack-Interview/README.md

 #### Your Task

 Use the result of the third subtask in task 2, i.e. counting the number of billionaires in each country.
-Generate a bar chart or a line chart to display the number of billionaires (y axis) against countries (x axis).
+Generate a bar chart and a line chart to display the number of billionaires (y axis) against countries (x axis).

-- If you are using a bar chart, please order data based on the count in descending order.
+- For the bar chart, please order data based on the count in descending order.

-- If you are using a line chart, please order data based on country names in ascending order.
+- For the line chart, please order data based on country names in ascending order.

 ### Option 2: Webpage Deployment